staff0rd/pastebin/README.md

 # pastebin
-Send your text to pastebin at the commandline
+Send your text to pastebin at the commandline with docker

 ## usage